 Robert Paton and Jonathan Goodman at the University of Cambridge offer a free application, called IsoCount, that computes the number of structural and optical isomers for any acyclic alkane.
 You simply enter the number of carbons in the alkane and the program figures the structural and optical isomer count, noting how many are sterically unfavorable.
-The program uses an algorithm that iteratively examines portion of the alkane to derive the number of isomers.
+The program uses an algorithm that iteratively examines a portion of the alkane to derive the number of isomers.
 For example, if you enter seven, the program reports that the C7H16 alkane has nine structural isomers and two optical ones.

-Alkanes with 16 or 17 carbons are not stable compounds and would rapidly dissociate at room temperatures.
+Alkanes with 16 or 17 carbons are not stable compounds and rapidly dissociate at room temperatures.
 C17 doesn't exist at all and C16 can only form briefly at very low temperatures.
 Some longer-chain alkanes are also unstable.
 The IsoCount program accounts for unstable carbon fragments when reporting its results.
 The count of isomers grows rapidly as the number of carbons in the alkane increases.
-The IsoCount authors estimate that the isomers of an alkane with 167 carbons would outnumber all of the particles in the universe.
+The IsoCount authors estimate that the isomers of an alkane with 167 carbons outnumber all of the particles in the universe.